 Be sure to take advantage of all that SCCC has to offer.

-- We have a dedicated staff resource who works personally with veterans to help you navigate the paperwork and maximize VA benefits.
-The Veterans Coordinator understands the unique challenges of veteran students as he served in the US Army from 1998-2008.
-Michael Devilliers military experience had him serving in various locations across the globe, and he is a graduate of Sussex County Community College.
+- We have a dedicated staff member who works personally with veterans to help you navigate the paperwork and maximize VA benefits.
+The Veterans Services Coordinator understands the unique challenges of veteran students as he served in the US Army from 1998-2008.
+Michael Devilliers military experience had him serving in various locations across the globe.
+He is also a graduate of Sussex County Community College.
 Contact Michael DeVilliers, 973.300.2109 and email@example.com

 - Our Student Advising and Counseling Center is here to serve all SCCC students.
 The Center provides a range of services from academic advising to free personal counseling.
-A dedicated counselor is available to meet the unique needs of Veteran students.

-- New for SCCC, a special Foundations for Success Class (COLL101) just for veterans.
+- A special Foundations for Success course (COLL101) just for veterans.
 We know that transitioning from military service to student life can be challenging.
 This class will address the unique academic, financial, physical and social needs of veterans transitioning to college.
-Contact Jan Jones for more information.

-- Our Financial Aid office is dedicated to help all students take advantage of resources that may be available.
+- Our Financial Aid Office is dedicated to helping all students take advantage of resources that may be available.
 We encourage all veterans as well as the dependents of deceased or disabled veterans to file the Free Application for Federal Student Aid (FAFSA) at fafsa.gov.
 In most cases, in addition to veteran benefits, veterans are also eligible for federal student aid – federal Pell grant and Direct Student loan.

-- A dedicated resource is also available in our Bursar’s Office to assist Veteran students with billing questions or problems.
+- A dedicated staff member is also available in our Bursar’s Office to assist veteran students with billing questions or problems.
 Please contact Audrey Carey at 973-300-2105 if you have any questions.

 - From Disability Assistance to FREE tutoring, the Learning Center is SCCC’s one-stop center for academic support.